SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 2. Do you change your bags often?
    No. I think it's unnecessary to change bags often.
 In my opinion, bags are just for practical use and I won't change my bag until it is broken.
 I have used my current bag for five years and it's still in good condition.
 I think maybe I'll use it for another five years.
 3. What kinds of bags would you use when travelling?
   I will choose a bag that can contain a lot of things and that's not expensive.
-If you carry a quite expensive one, sometimes you may get yourself in trouble because your bag is likely to be stolen b    y someone else if you're not careful enough.
+If you carry a quite expensive one, sometimes you may get yourself in trouble because your bag is likely to be stolen by someone else if you're not careful enough.
 So I'll choose the useful and practical ones.
 4. Is bag an ideal gift?
   For most girls and boys, I think a bag might be an ideal gift for them.
 But for me, I usually don't spend too much money on bags, clothes, shoes and so on.
 So I'd prefer some gifts that have a special meaning.
 5. Did you use a backpack when you were a child?